maxwell-k/vimfiles/tests/README.md

 This folder contains tests for vim.
 Some are written using `vader`. `vader` is installed as a git sub-module.
 To run all of these use `./run.sh`.

-Some tests will require `pipx` or `npm` to pass.
+Some tests will require `uv` or `npm` to pass.
 Isolation between tests is achieved by re-starting vim.

 The layout uses a directory for `automated` tests so that it is easy to add a